 With huge number of animals concentrated in feedlots and confinement buildings, there is no economically feasible way to return the animals waste to the land.
 Agriculture today depends in chemical fertilizers and pesticides.
 The waste from today’s agro business ends up in our water.

-When so many 1000 lbs. animals walk on the earth, they trample plants and compact he soil.
+When so many 1000 lbs. animals walk on the earth, they trample plants and compact the soil.
 This makes it harder for grasses and plants to grow.
-And since compacted soil does not absorb water freely, heavy rain then courses off the surface, carrying away top soil, scouring deep gullies, and damaging stream beds.
+And since compacted soil does not absorb water freely, heavy rain then courses off the surface, carrying away topsoil, scouring deep gullies, and damaging stream beds.